 Property Investment and Prosperity

 Gathering myself for the new adventure that was the rest of my life, I took my lump sum (Damn you, taxman!).
 I drew my company pension, paid off all my house moving debts and looked nervously but excitedly toward the future.
 That was in April 2016 and I’ve never really looked back, other than meeting a few old colleagues for a beer every now and then.
 I’ve taken a deep breath and have moved into the world of property investment (thanks Samuel Leeds) and it’s a fascinating subject for sure, with a myriad of different ways to make a good living from property.
-We’ve even been on courses!
-Did you know you can make money from property without even owning it?
+We also started up Orange Pip Properties Ltd. Did you know you can make money from property without even owning it?
 I’ll tell you about this in my posts, as well as my other passions.

 Having spent all those years working for the large chemical business, I also relished the chance to use my knowledge to help local businesses grow through effective use of search engine marketing.
 One service I had was providing local search audit services to businesses in my area (S. Durham).
 However, I soon ran into issues as I tried to work out how to grow things and take on more customers.
 I needed to automate the repetitive tasks such as running SEO audits, tracking rankings, identifying citations, submitting websites to local directories, and monitoring reviews.
 I looked around to find specialist tools to help but I couldn’t find any.
 Sure, there were lots of general SEO tools but none which focused on the needs of digital marketing agencies and local businesses.
 So I decided to shape them for myself.